Thomas Doty – Storyteller

 Stories in Education

-Thomas Doty is a master storyteller.
-Since 1981, he has visited thousands of schools throughout the country.
-Doty has a variety of performances available for grades K-12.
+Since 1981, master Native American storyteller Thomas Doty has visited thousands of schools throughout the country.
+Doty has a variety of performances available for grades K-12, and beyond.
 For native people, stories have been a teaching-tool-of-choice for thousands of years.

 From the Elders